 Consensus before execution & basics of payment

-Additionally, a minimal amount of CSPR must be present in the user account to ensure that the payment computation is covered.
+Additionally, a minimal amount of CSPR must be present in the user account's main purse to ensure that the payment computation is covered.
 The community may introduce additional balance checks in the future.

 Costs and limits